How an inappropriate Queue Management affects your Business.

 Do you know how much time we spend in queues?

 Half an hour a week?
 An hour?
-Turns out that, based on several studies made across many countries, in average, one person spends over 113 hours per year in queues!!!
+Turns out that, based on several studies made across many countries, on average, one person spends over 113 hours per year in queues!!!

 According to the “How Long Does It Take To Lose Your Customer” report, as the length of time spent in queues grows longer, the customers’ patience grows shorter: